Voice Dictation for Linux, Finally Done Right

 vocalinuxSystem Requirements

-- • 4GB RAM (8GB for large models)
+- • 4GB RAM minimum; 8GB+ recommended for larger models

-- • X11 or Wayland display server
+- • Microphone plus X11 or Wayland desktop session

 Uninstall